-Roivant receives bad news — and so does Softbank
+Roivant receives bad news — and so does SoftBank

 SoftBank’s investment is in Roivant only — not its subsidiaries.
 Founders Fund had also participated in that $1.1 billion round.

-Roivant still has plenty up its sleeve, according to founder and CEO Vivek Ramaswamy, a biology major at Harvard who went on to nab his law degree from Yale before going to work as a hedge fund analyst — work that served as the impetus for Roivant.
+Roivant still has plenty up its sleeve, according to founder and CEO Vivek Ramaswamy, a biology major at Harvard who worked a hedge fund analyst while earning a law degree from Yale — a job that served as inspiration for Roivant.

-Ramaswamy has said he noticed pharmaceutical firms abandoning promising drugs for various reasons having nothing to do with their efficacy.
+To wit, Ramaswamy has said he noticed pharmaceutical firms abandoning promising drugs for various reasons having nothing to do with their efficacy.
 Seeing an opportunity to complete the development of some of these overlooked drug candidates and get them to market quickly, and offered financial support by the hedge fund where he’d been working, he struck out on his own in 2014.

 One of his first moves was to acquire an Alzheimer’s pill from GlaxoSmithKline as it was dialing down its neuroscience research, forming Axovant around it and naming it interperdine.
 Based on promising early results, Roivant took the company public.
 With those tests ongoing, Roivant also took public Myovant Sciences.
 It, too, was the biggest biotech IPO of the year.
 The drug candidate around which Myovant is centered is called relugolix; it aims to treat endometriosis and uterine fibroids and reportedly “aced” a mid-stage trial that ended in the spring.

 Ramaswamy has always acknowledged that the odds of coming up with an Alzheimer’s cure remains dauntingly low.
-At a small event hosted by this editor back in February, he described it as among the “riskiest areas of drug development” but said it was worth the gamble, calling Alzheimer’s “probably these single greatest health threat to the economic security of our country over the next 40 years.”
-Left unchecked, it’s “it’s probably the one disease area that we can definitely say has the potential to bankrupt our system.”
+At a small event hosted by this editor back in February, he described it as among the “riskiest areas of drug development,” but said it was worth the gamble, calling Alzheimer’s “probably the single greatest health threat to the economic security of our country over the next 40 years.”
+Left unchecked, “it’s probably the one disease area that we can definitely say has the potential to bankrupt our system.”

 Today, Ramaswamy called Axovant’s results “disappointing for our company but also for a therapeutics areas that really needed a win.
 We were hopeful we could take a shot at bucking that trend and I’m sorry for the millions of people and their caregivers who need new options.
 I’m sorry we couldn’t deliver that.”

-He also noted that David Hung, who Ramaswamy recruited to lead Axovant, joined the company as CEO from Medivation, a biopharmaceutical company that saw its own hopes to cure the disease dashed in 2010 when a drug it had concocted failed in its first late-stage clinical trial.
+He also noted that David Hung, whom Ramaswamy recruited to lead Axovant, joined the company as CEO from Medivation, a biopharmaceutical company that saw its own hopes to cure the disease dashed in 2010 when a drug it had concocted failed in its first late-stage clinical trial.

 With its back against the wall, Medivation went on to create a blockbuster prostate cancer drug, and last year, Pfizer acquired the company for $14 billion.